 The CONNEX Support Unit keeps the names of supported countries anonymous for confidentiality reasons unless the countries concerned have expressly consented to the publication of their stories as examples of good practice.

-- Kyrgyzstan: Advising the government on basic aspects of tendering procedures.
+- Kyrgyzstan: Technical support on tendering procedures.

 DIRECT NEGOTIATION SUPPORT

 CONNEX support to host governments can continue into the negotiation phase (as is the case with the Argentina example above) or begin during negotiation rounds with the investor.
 Each negotiation context is unique, and CONNEX is flexible in tailoring support delivery — in close consultation with the requesting government.

 CONNEX could provide a government with a team to support them in responding to proposals from the investor.
 A financial expert could provide invaluable insight on fiscal issues to allow the government make decisions regarding revenue streams.
 An environmental and social specialist can support the government in making sure that adverse effects are minimized, that environmental standards are binding, and that the project’s conformity to required standards becomes part of the contractual agreement.
 Lawyers join these experts to draft the contracts.